gwastro/pycbc/docs/index.rst

     :link:  pygrb
     :link-type: ref

-    Targetted analyssi to detect gravitational-wave sources in association with gamma-raty bursts and other transient sources.
+    Targetted analysis to detect gravitational-wave sources in association with gamma-raty bursts and other transient sources.

+.. card:: Other applications
+    :link:  apps
+    :link-type: ref

+    Documentation for a select sample of the pycbc software suite.
+These include for generating template banks, hardware injections, etc.

 ================
 Getting Started